Sturgeon Moon: Photographers in England capture full Moon pictures

 Clear August skies meant the glowing full Moon was captured in all its glory, making for some spectacular shots.

-The National Space Centre said it was not close enough to the Earth to be called a "supermoon".
+The National Space Centre said it did not consider the Sturgeon Moon to be close enough to the Earth to be called a "supermoon".

 Although there is no official definition, it said supermoons must be closer than 360,000km, but last night's, which peaked at 02:36 BST, was 361,408km away.

-Much closer than the average Earth-Moon distance but not quite close enough.
+Much closer than the average Earth-Moon distance, but not quite close enough.

+However, Dhara Patel, an expert at the National Space Centre, said not everyone would agree.

+She said: "Different groups have come up with different rules surrounding what constitutes a supermoon.

 Full Moons occur every 29.5 days when the Moon is directly opposite to the Sun.